simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.3.md

 - Session ID's are now hashed when stored in a database.
 This means all old sessions are effectively invalidated by this upgrade.
 We recommend clearing your session store as part of the upgrade-routine.

+- Endpoints are now only accepted in array-style.
+The old string-style was deprecated for 9 yrs already and was broken anyway.
+See https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-endpoints.html

 ## Deprecations

 The following classes were marked `deprecated` and will be removed in a next major release.